 What is an Affidavit Used For?

-An affidavit is used for the purpose of proving in court that a claim is true, and is typically used in conjunction with witness statements and other corroborating evidence.
+An affidavit is used to prove in court that a claim is accurate and is typically used in conjunction with witness statements and other supporting evidence.

-Through an affidavit, an individual swears that the information contained within is true to the best of their knowledge.
+Through an affidavit, an individual swears that the information within is accurate to their knowledge.

 You’ll commonly find affidavits used in the following situations:

-- Proving a relationship to a deceased individual
+- Proving a relationship with a deceased individual

 - Verifying finances to a judge or bank